DannyDouglass/LeanUx/README.md

 	$ sudo lsof -iTCP:80 -sTCP:LISTEN

-And verify that you can pull up `http://leanux.local/index.htm`
+Verify that you can pull up `http://leanux.local/index.htm`.

+Also verify that you can access `http://leanux.local/api/employeeProfiles`.
+If you get a "503 - Service Temporarily Unavailable" error, make sure node is running and listening on port 3000.

 Running the Server
 ------------------